robphoenix/site/content/blog/2016/notes-on-elixir-upgrading-to-installing-v12-on-ubuntu.md

 ---
-title: "Notes on Elixir: Upgrading to/Installing v1.2 on Ubuntu"
+title: 'Notes on Elixir: Upgrading to/Installing v1.2 on Ubuntu'
 date: 2016-01-06
-tags: [ "elixir" ]
+tags: ['elixir']
 ---

 **EDIT:** Erlang solutions has
 [now updated](https://twitter.com/ErlangSolutions/status/685138290635333632)
 their Elixir package so you should be able to install/upgrade to v1.2 with `apt-get` now.
 Thankyou [Erlang Solutions][es].

 Elixir recently got bumped up to [version 1.2][v1.2].
 Installing Elixir on Ubuntu requires a package from [Erlang Solutions][es] which hasn't yet been updated.
 Therefore upgrading to v1.2 doesn't yet work with `apt-get`.
 Instead you have to compile from source, which I just learnt how to do with some help from the elixir-lang IRC channel.
 Here's how.

 Open up your terminal, `git clone` the Elixir repo, checkout v1.2, test & make: